skagankose/ada_fall_2017/index.md

 *Figure 8: Evolution of solar thermic technology*

-Even if the photovoltaic technology is more important than the solar thermic technology in term of number of patents, both sectors had a huge increase, espessially in the past 4 years
+Even if the photovoltaic technology is more important than the solar thermic technology in term of number of patents, both sectors had a huge increase, especially during the past 4 years

 <a id='patents_wind'></a>
 ![Image](img/patents_wind.png)

 *Figure 9: Evolution of wind technology*

 Wind energy has more patents than solar energy in 2007/2008.
-However if we sum up both solar technologies, in 2016 wind and solar energy have a similar number of patents.
+However if we sum up both solar technologies, wind and solar energy have a similar number of patents in 2016.

 <a id='patents_hydro'></a>
 ![Image](img/patents_hydro.png)

 *Figure 10: Evolution of hydropower technology*

-Hydro does not have a large number of patent.
+Hydro does not have a large number of patents.
 Howerver, we could expect that this technology is outdated since dams were built many years ago (at least in Switzerland).
 In fact, as the other energy sectors and the number of patent in general, hydroelectric technology also evolved fast in the past.

 <a id='patents_wave_and_tidal'></a>
 ![Image](img/patents_wave_and_tidal.png)